 top of page

 Welcome to the Miami Arts Studio Orchestra Magnet Program!
-We are so happy to welcome you back and some for the very first time!
-In this packet you can review the expectations and commitment we expect from every student in MAS Orchestra, so please keep this as a reference throughout the school year in case you have any questions.
+We are so happy to welcome you back, some of you for the very first time!
+In this packet, you can review the expectations and commitment we expect from every student in MAS Orchestra, so please keep this as a reference throughout the school year in case you have any questions.

 Communication

 Email and scheduled conferences are the only official communication avenues for Miami-Dade County Public Schools and MAS Orchestra.
-Text message, Remind App messages, any other messenger apps, and unscheduled meetings are not official forms of communication and may not be responded to.
-Emails are required to be responded to within 3 school days.
-If you have not received a response, please resend your email because it is likely that it was not received.
-To request a scheduled conference, send an email to Ms. Gonzalez (gonzalezv@dadeschools.net) or Mr. Yucra (yucrad@dadeschools.net) requesting the meeting with what staff you would like present, and we will respond with availability options.
+Text messages, Band App messages, any other messenger apps, and unscheduled meetings are not official forms of communication and may not be responded to.
+Emails will be responded to within three school days.
+If you have not received a response, please resend your email because it may not have been received.
+To request a scheduled conference, send an email to Mr. Yucra (yucrad@dadeschools.net) or Mr. Sheary (msheary@dadeschools.net), and we will respond with availability options.

 Students are required to check their school email daily for class updates and assignments.
 Students can access their school email through their student portal.